apace7/local_volume_database/docs/source/contributing.rst

 Some Ideas for Contributions
 ---------------------------------------

-As stated earlier, community contributions are welcome and encouraged.
+Community contributions are welcome and encouraged.

-Here is a short list of items that generally focus on expanding the scope of the database.
+Here is a short list of items that generally focus on expanding the scope of the database:
-The GitHub issues are another list of potential contributions.
-Some of these items have YAML keys that exist but are generally empty.

 * Include gas kinematic properties.
 For example, peak rotation velocity and gas velocity dispersion.
 * Statistics on RRL or other variable/rare stars in dwarf galaxies.